saucelabs/elemental-next/frontend/tips/65-highlight-elements/_ruby.md

----
-language: ruby
-level: 2
-hide_sidebar: true
-publish_date: 2014-09-11
-last_update:
-  date: 2023-03-06
----

-## A Solution

-By leveraging some simple JavaScript and CSS styling, we can highlight the element on the page that we're targeting.
-This way we can visually inspect it to make sure it is the one that we want.

-Let's take a look at an example.

 ## Example

 For our initial setup let's pull in the `selenium-webdriver` gem and wire up some simple `setup`, `teardown`, and `run` methods.